heutelbeck/sapl-policy-engine/sapl-documentation/2_8_FunctionsAndAttributes.md

 - Current work schedules (managed by scheduling systems)
 - Real-time conditions (current time, system status, resource availability)

 **Policy Information Points (PIPs)** bridge this knowledge gap by fetching attributes from external sources on demand.
-In SAPL, PIPs are accessed through **attribute finders** - a dedicated syntax that signals external I/O and potential streaming behavior.
+In SAPL, PIPs are accessed through **attribute finders**, a dedicated syntax that signals external I/O and potential streaming behavior.

 Consider a policy that needs to check a user's role stored in an external user directory: